cdktf/cdktf-provider-snowflake/docs/maskingPolicy.python.md

 Specifies the identifier for the masking policy;

 must be unique for the database and schema in which the masking policy is created.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/masking_policy#name MaskingPolicy#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/masking_policy#name MaskingPolicy#name}

 ---